JaneWen23/MyGarden/Notes/Notes_Git.md

     this is different from the soft reset and hard reset. this is just to undo the "add" operation, i.e., the file in workspace is still there, but instead, not marked for commit.

-    I don't want to show the command for this reset because I wanto to avoid the confusion. this kind of reset can be done via "add -i" followed by choosing "3: revert" option.
+    I don't want to show the command for this reset because I want to avoid the confusion. this kind of reset can be done via "add -i" followed by choosing "3: revert" option.

     4.2. status